 - Some glass and plastic containers are microwave-safe

 If you’re unsure which container makes sense for you and your home, it might be time to draw up some conclusions on why these two materials outperform one another in different ways.
 Below are our comparisons between glass vs. plastic containers to help you decide which is truly a better option for your kitchen.

 Regarding durability, longevity, and its ability to be recycled, glass outperforms plastic in environmental impact.
 If properly cared for, glass can outlast the lifespan of plastic in the kitchen.
 Where plastic is prone to melting or discoloration, glass remains a durable and long-lasting solution for food storage.

-Additionally, glass is one-hundred percent recyclable, and so long as it is properly disposed of, you can recycle glass at a designated facility.
-Unfortunately, due to the wide variety of plastic products available, many recycling plants only offer recycling to a few types of plastic.
+Additionally, glass is 100% recyclable, and so long as it is correctly disposed of, you can recycle glass at a designated facility.
+Unfortunately, due to the wide variety of plastic products available, many recycling plants only offer recycling for a few types of plastic.
 Anything non-recyclable is tossed into a landfill, where it remains for many years.

-Therefore, glass wins the argument for most environmentally friendly.
+Therefore, glass wins the argument for the most environmentally friendly.

 When it comes to health benefits and safety in the kitchen, glass is a better material.
 But, unfortunately, even BPA-free plastics are prone to releasing toxic chemicals if heated.
 This makes washing, microwaving, and heating plastic containers a threat to your health.
 Plastic containers are also prone to warping and melting, creating a challenge when placing them in the dishwasher.